How to Make Invoices for Your Small Business

 - Expect you to raise prices occasionally.
 Tell customers before invoicing if there are higher charges than expected, or that they’ve seen in the past from your business.

-Invoicing isn’t just paperwork.
+Business invoicing isn’t just paperwork.
 It’s vital to the health of your business, since your invoicing practices have a direct impact on cash flow.
 Consider investing in beneficial invoicing tools, like Kabbage Payments, that will help you follow the best practices above, and you should see a steady increase in your business funds – money you can use to grow your business.
+Kabbage is your payments and invoicing solution.